 Using filters and sorting in queries

-In this tutorial section, we'll explore how to create structured queries in Rell to filter and sort data efficiently, enhancing the user experience.
+In this tutorial section, we'll explore how to create structured queries in Rell to filter and sort data efficiently, thereby enhancing the user experience.
 Rell's relational expressions follow a consistent pattern, making data retrieval straightforward and coherent.

 A structured query in Rell consists of five key elements: